2dav/intmap-rs/README.md

 - Fixed capacity

 Note:
-- all underlying memory pages are being touched upon construction and `clear` operation, thus you're paying for what you don't use
+- memory pages backing aux data(u8*capacity) are being touched upon construction and `clear` operation, thus you're paying for what you don't use
 - drops underlying memory all at once, without calling individual destructors

 ### Benchmarks